 Once a trademark objection report is received, the applicant is provided with a detailed description of the reasons justifying why the trademark application is objected.

-The authorities provides a time of 30 days to file revert with proper justification.
+The authorities provide a time of 30 days to file a revert with proper justification.
 This response or counter revert to an objection in a trademark examination is termed as “Reply to Examination Report” and can be submitted by anyone - the trademark applicant or an agent authorised by the trademark applicant through power of attorney

 The response can carry supporting documents or any affidavit in support of the application if required and it can be submitted online or could also be submitted by person or post.